wagnertimo/wagnertimo.github.io/_posts/2017-04-17-Python-and-Deep-Learning-Tensorflow.md

   feature: tensorflow.svg
 comments: true
 categories: [Python, TensorFlow, Deep Learning]
+excerpt: "General Introduction to the Deep Learning framework TensorFlow."
 ---

 TensorFlow is a Python library for fast numerical computing created and released by Google.
 Like Theano, TensorFlow is intended to be used to develop deep learning models.